Poon Hill Trek in January and February: Your Winter Guide to Poon Hill

 This trek is relatively easy compared to other high altitude treks in Nepal.
 However, the steep climb up the stone staircase (3,381 steps) from Tikhedhunga to Ghorepani can be quite tiring.

 The highest point you will reach during the trek is 3,210 meters.
-You will gradually gain altitude as you go along the Poon Hill trek during January and February.
+You will gradually gain altitude as you go along the Poon Hill trekking route during January and February.

 Physical Fitness and Experience